thehyve/cbioportal-docker/docs/development.md

 cp Dockerfile.local *.properties *.patch ~/git/cbioportal
 cp dockerignore ~/git/cbioportal/.dockerignore
 cd ~/git/cbioportal
-docker build -f Dockerfile.local -t cbioportal:my-local-source-dir .
+docker build -f Dockerfile.local -t cbioportal:feature-name .
 ```

+_feature name_ may be replaced by a name that describes the current branch.
 And then, whenever you've changed the source code (or configuration), you can
 build a new image by re-running the build command.
 This will not automatically
 remove the old image; use `docker image ls` and `docker image rm` if you no
 longer need it.